openwallet-foundation/credo-ts/docs/getting-started/0-agent.md

 ```
 ## Complete Agent Initialization

-This is the optimal initialization code for a scenario where a complete functionality needed.
+This is the optimal initialization code for a scenario where complete functionality is needed.
 We will consider the following steps to initialize the agent with full capabilities

 ### 1- Import statments